Cherreads

 "…"

-Akiro sighs heavily.
+Akiro rolls her eyes.
 "You two are so dull.
 Lighten up a bit."

 At that moment, the door opens.
-Chatter immediately dissipates as their eyes watch his every move.
+Chatter immediately dissipates as their eyes plagued their every move.

 Loud whisping echoes amongst the students: "A time elf?"
 "No way."

-Though the man's face suggests forty, his flawless skin, piercing green eyes, and pointed ears say otherwise—a living paradox amongst all.
+Though the man's face suggests forty, his flawless, porcelain skin, piercing green eyes, and pointed ears say otherwise—a living paradox amongst all.
 He holds a cup, sipping at every opportunity.
 An addict you can most definitely see with your very eyes.